jmontleon/pixelbook-fedora/README.md

 1. `sudo systemctl enable --now pixelbook-aer`

 # Troubleshooting.
-Occasionally when booting after making several changes users have observed oddities including sound continuing to fail the mouse not working.
-If this happens, the problem is often remedied by rebooting.

-If you continue to have problems verify the configuration and try rebooting by using the Power+Refresh button or holding down the the power button until the system powers off and then using it to power on the system again.
+When rebooting users have observed sound continuing to fail and the mouse not working.
+If this happens, the problem is often remedied by rebooting via the Power+Refresh button or holding down the the power button until the system powers off and then using it to power on the system again.
+The touchpad section above contains a service that will mask the problem in the case of the mouse.

 See past issues for examples [1](https://github.com/jmontleon/pixelbook-fedora/issues/1) and [2](https://github.com/jmontleon/pixelbook-fedora/issues/2)

 # Other distributions